Fatna1/Catty_Or_Doggy/README.md

 ## 🚀 Quick Start

-### Prerequisites
+### Install dependencies
-pip install torch torchvision pillow matplotlib numpy
+pip install -r requirements.txt

 ### Run the Notebook
 1. Clone this repository
 2. Open cat-dog-classification.ipynb in Jupyter Notebook or any Notebook editor
-3. Run all cells to train the model or use the pre-trained weights
+4. Run all cells to train the model or use the pre-trained weights

 ### 🎯 Data Preprocessing
 Images are transformed using: